 Future investigation might be focused on other factors that impact the fatal occupational injury occurrences, or other factors that may influence the rate of fatal occupational injury.
 Perhaps the most fruitful follow-up research will be conducted when data becomes available to the research community to examine the true costs of doing business in nations with lower occupational standards compared with developed economies.
+The linear regression model had shown a positive relationship on the rate of fatal occupational injury between the countries' GDP and the number of cases of fatal occupational injury in developed economies.
+Nevertheless, an inverse relationship was revealed among these same factors in emerging economies.
+This model might be implemented in further testing of causes on the country's rate of fatal occupational injury by expanding it with inclusion of other potential variables for direct relationships.
 Another vital examination would focus on the apparent anomaly discussed in this work which is the insignificant correlation between the rate of fatal occupational injury from the level of a nation's GDP and the number of cases of fatal occupational injury in nations with emerging economies.
 Any reason for this discrepancy is an educated guess, but is nevertheless speculative.
 Reliable data for such a study may be difficult if not impossible to procure.
 It is also deemed that emerging nations may have substantial degrees of underreporting.
 They may also have insufficient enforcement of their own standards.
 These assumptions are also conjecture.
 As nations become more developed, international norms and standards may encourage emerging economies to enforce safety regulations and accurately and fully report all major accidents, which in turn may lead to more prosperous nations.